chasmack/hummaps-admin/README.md

 ### Source Data

-The MS Access database originally designed by Michael Hollins, typically named *tables.mdb*, is converted into XML using MS Access.
+Tables in the MS Access database originally designed by Michael Hollins, *tables.mdb*, are converted into XML using MS Access.
 These XML files are read into tables in *hummaps_staging*.

-The Excel file *surveyors.xlsx* lists information on surveyors and provides a link from the original Hollins surveyor name and hummaps *surveyor* record.
+The Excel file *surveyors.xlsx* lists information on surveyors and provides a link from the original Hollins surveyor name to a hummaps *surveyor* record.
 For historical reasons multiple Hollins surveyors can point to a single *surveyor* record.
 In that case all fields except HOLLINS_FULLNAME must be identical.